kathehann/baked-goods-classifier/README.md

 ## Assessment of Missingness

+### NMAR Analysis

+We examined whether any of the missing data in the dataset is likely **Not Missing at Random (NMAR).**

+We believe the missingness in the rating column may be NMAR, since it's likely that the decision to leave a rating depends on the user's sentiment, which we do not observe.
+For example, users with neutral experiences may be less likely to leave ratings.
+Additionally, if the data scraping pulled both comments and formal ratings without a clear distinction, the missingness may reflect underlying behavior patterns not captured in the observed data.
+Therefore, the missingness depends on unobserved factors related to the rating itself.

+Because these underlying factors aren’t captured in the dataset, the missingness in rating is not related to other columns.
+Thus, we believe that description is likely NMAR where its missingness may be directly related to its own value, not other columns.

+---

+### Missingness Dependency: Permutation Tests

 We focused on the `description` column, which was missing for a subset of recipes.
 To evaluate whether the missingness in `description` is related to other observable variables, we performed **permutation tests** on the following:

 - `n_steps` — the number of procedural steps in a recipe